Azure/ARO-RP/docs/deploy-development-rp.md

    ```

 1. Run [msi.sh](../hack/devtools/msi.sh) to create a service principal and self-signed certificate to
 mock a cluster MSI.
-Save the output values for `Client ID`, `Base64 Encoded Certificate`, and `Tenant`.
+Save the output values for cluster MSI `Client ID`, `Base64 Encoded Certificate`, and `Tenant`.

 1. Copy, edit (if necessary) and source your environment file.
 The required
    environment variable configuration is documented immediately below: